meetbryce/unify/docs/TUTORIAL.md

      1    User-Agent
 >
 ```
-Once we create a query with some interesting results we work with it easily.
+Once we create a query with some interesting results we can work with it easily.
 We can *export the table* to a file (or Google Sheet if we create a GSheet connection):
 ```sql
 > export publicapis.entries to files 'api_entries.csv'